4 Ways to Use Social Determinants Data in HealthcareReading time: 5 minutes

-Ultimately, the decision is up to the individual patient and his or her caregivers, but the insight provided by predictive modeling makes the decision a more informed one, and can highlight treatment options that a patient or caregiver may not have thought of on their own.
+Ultimately, the decision is up to the individual patient and his or her caregivers.
+However, the insight provided by predictive modeling makes the decision a more informed one.
+A predictive model can highlight treatment options that a patient or caregiver may not have thought of on their own.

 Using the right data analytics platform, you can organize data from several sources, even if it’s stored in a variety of formats.
 You can then use that data to create predictive models to guide decision-making and provide patients with data-backed predictions about their health outcomes.
 Finally, you can share data and predictions with colleagues and partnering organizations to enable collaborative care.

 Our data analytics platform is designed to make this possible.
 Contact us for a demo by clicking the button below!
 Or click here to learn how predictive modeling is used in other industries.